pagocs/esp32-rflinkmqttgateway/readme.md

         * MQTT_USER "user"
         * MQTT_PSW "password"

-Optionally you can define device type names which will be filtered out and do not flood your device database in Domoticz system.
+Optionally you can define device type names (see tthe deviceignorelist array) which will be filtered out and do not flood your device database in Domoticz system.

 # How to use it
-For use this gateway with Domoticz you should setup a "RFLink Gateway MQTT" device on your hardware tab.
+You should setup a "RFLink Gateway MQTT" device on under Domoticz hardware tab.

 ## Parameters
 * Remote server: it contains the MQTT broker IP address (or addresses if you heve "backup" broker, in this case you should separate the addresses with semicolon look like this: 192.168.0.111;192.168.0.222)